 Lame-duck sessions historically were used to wrap up pending business, and more recently to cut last-minute budget deals.
 But none in the nearly five decades for which data is available has been as legislatively productive as the lame-duck session of the 116th Congress, which wrapped up on Jan.
 3.

-More than four-in-ten bills that became law out of the 116th Congress (151 of 344, or 44%) were passed in the final two months of its two-year term.
-That’s the highest share of lame-duck legislation since at least the 93rd Congress of 1973-74, the first years of our analysis.
-Among the bills enacted during the recent lame-duck session was a $900 billion economic relief bill that had been the subject of a congressional standoff for months leading up to Election Day.
+More than four-in-ten bills that became law out of the 116th Congress were passed in the final two months of its two-year term.
+That’s the highest share of lame-duck legislation since at least the 93rd Congress of 1973 to 1974, the first years of our analysis.